 The following list contains the most recently published articles under the primary category of reviews.
-It includes all the articles of review posted for books, movies, music, and television programming.
-The views, thoughts, and opinions expressed in the text and media elements of the following articles belong to its author and any quoted participants, and not necessarily to the author’s employer, organization, committee or other group or any other individual.
+It includes all the review articles posted for books, movies, music, and television programming.
+The views, thoughts, and opinions expressed in the text and media elements of the following articles belong to its author and any quoted participants, and not necessarily to the author’s employer, organization, committee, or other group or any other individual.

 Margot Robbie returns to the movie screen for her second appearance as the lovable comic book villain Harley Quinn, but this time around joins a new group of butt kicking characters all out on mission of redemption.